fedora-infra/fedora-messaging/docs/contributing.rst

     towncrier create PR42.feature

 The contents of the news fragment must be written in RST format.
-See the `towncrier documentation formore information
+See the `towncrier documentation for more information
 <https://github.com/twisted/towncrier>`_.

 A preview of the release notes can be generated with ``towncrier --draft``.